 What we like: Simple and functional.

-What we don’t: Expensive and nothing particularly stands out.
+What we don’t: Expensive, and nothing particularly stands out.

 Asana pads are the old standbys of the bouldering world.
 Nothing on the SuperHero is advanced: Asana still uses old-school cam straps for the closure system, a simple hinge fold, and standard sandwiched foam.
 But with 1,000-denier ballistic nylon, sturdy buckles (the top carry clip even comes with an integrated bottle opener), and padded shoulder straps, the SuperHero gets the job done.
 Further, a flap closure allows you to securely carry gear or attach another pad without too many shenanigans.
 All in all, Asana is one of the only brands out there truly dedicated to bouldering, and their expertise shines through.

-The SuperHero covers the basics so well it leaves us with little to complain about.
+The SuperHero covers the basics so well that it leaves us with little to complain about.
 Sure, the foam isn’t as revolutionary as Organic’s, and yes, the flap closure is neither as convenient as the Mondo’s simple buckles nor as secure as some of the other options on this list.
 But the pad comes with a well-built suspension system with a great range of adjustment for easier carrying, and the latest designs are quirky and eye-catching.
 For boulderers who appreciate a simple but good-looking pad that will hold up to extended use and abuse, the Asana shouldn’t disappoint.

-See the Asana SuperHero Lift
+See the Asana SuperHero

 8. Metolius Session II ($200)

-Metolius Session II bouldering crash padCategory: Regular
+Metolius Session II bouldering crash padCategory: Regular/supplemental

 Open dimensions: 36 x 48 in.